Redwood Forest Foundation

 in addition to overseeing our GIS database, will be working with me, board member Richard Gienger, Trout Unlimited, Pacific Watershed Associates, and others to help formulate a ten-year restoration plan for our creeks, roads and forest.
 The past restoration work is very impressive, but we can always do more.

-Our two newest staff members, Bon Goodell and Joaquin Quintana, have been out surveying our roads for damage from the winter, working with our tree planters and getting familiar with the property.
-In addition to working with me on timber marking, they will soon work with BBW and North Coast Resource Management on identifying needs in our inventory data.
-Bon’s many years of experience working with Mike Stephens, our contract wildlife biologist, will assist with our Northern Spotted Owl surveys and database.
+Our newest staff member, Joaquin Quintana, has been out surveying our roads for damage from the winter, working with our tree planters and getting familiar with the property.
+In addition to working with me on timber marking, he will soon work with BBW and North Coast Resource Management on identifying needs in our inventory data.
 Joaquin’s knowledge in the latest technologies will help all of us be more efficient in our individual tasks.